Texting for patient payments, estimates, and insurance verification

 A report by McKinsey found that “…provider collection rates run at 50 to 70 percent for small-dollar liabilities for insured patients and fall to about 10 percent for self-pay patients.”

 The vast majority of patients are frustrated and confused by the billing process, too.
 Only 7% can define important health insurance terms such as premium, deductible, coinsurance, and out of pocket max.

 These problems will get worse for healthcare practices that do not make changes.
 Patient out-of-pocket expenses have been growing at between 10-20% per year for the last decade.

 If you collect anything from patients, you cannot ignore these trends.

 But, the same report from McKinsey estimates that if patients “…had access to more convenient payment mechanisms…only 10 percent of their bad debt would remain uncollectable.”

-As stated, text messaging is the most convenient way for most people to communicate with those they already know.
+Text messaging is the most convenient way for many patients to communicate with those they already know.